safari12/midnight-local-network/README.md

 This setup is especially valuable for dApp developers who want to build and test against a fully local Midnight network instead of relying on public testnets, which may be unstable or temporarily unavailable.

 It also includes a **wallet funding tool**, solving a key gap:
-* When the Midnight Lace Wallet is connected to a local "Undeployed" network, **there is no built-in way to fund shielded addresses**.
+* When the Midnight Lace Wallet is connected to a local "Undeployed" network, **there is no built-in way to fund shielded and unshielded addresses**.

 This project provides that missing capability.